-Some word are used to describe groups of objects or animals – such as a herd (of cows) or a class (of children) – they’re not plural words as such, but are words for collections of individual nouns.
+Some word are used to describe groups of objects or animals – such as a herd (of cows) or a class (of children).
+They are not plural words as such, but are words for collections of individuals.
 They are known as collective nouns.

-In addition to general items or objects, the names given to people or places (or animals, or cars, or books …) are also a form of nouns, known as proper nouns.
+In addition to general items or objects, the names given to people or places (or animals, or cars, or books …) are also a form of noun.
 They are distinguished by having the first letter written as a capital (uppercase).
 So John, Mr Dickson, Africa, London, Wuthering Heights…. all are examples of names, and are proper nouns.

 A third category of noun, which can be harder for small children to grasp, is that of ideas or concepts.
 Words like happiness, anger, rules, truth – all convey ideas and are classified as abstract nouns.